Estherhalkyard-boop/tree_climberss-privacy-policy/README.md

 6. Your Rights

-Depending on your region, you may have rights such as:
+You may have rights such as:

 Requesting access to your data